 I am not by any means an information security expert, but I can credibly claim to have more knowledge of the subject that the average member of the public, and probably the average IT professional too.

-My experience derives primarily from managing systems used to book flights and hotel rooms, in which customer credit cards are used as the method of payment.
+My experience derives primarily from managing systems used to book flights and hotel rooms, in which customer credit card are used as the method of payment.
 In my most recent role in this regard, over €40m of revenue per month was flowing through systems under my control.

-To understand the underlying risk in passing sensitive data to a computer system you encounter online, the most important point to understand is that for every commercial organisation that ever existed, information security is a drag on profitability.
+To understand the underlying risk in passing sensitive data to a computer system you encounter online, the most important point to understand is that for every commercial organization that ever existed, information security is a drag on profitability.

 In itself, that isn’t surprising or unique.
 There are lots of business functions that are a drag on profitability.
 The difference with information security is that while its significance is generally understood by decision makers, the complexity of the risk involved is not, which means that when its drag factor is considered with every other drag factor, its tends to get bumped down the list more easily when decisions have to be made about priorities.